CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 - Same as above, but different order.

 `006.jpg` : The page number.
 See full link for which book.

+**Heading Format**

+-xx- : beginning, middle, or end of word.
+Text will clarify if cannot use in all 3 positions.
+-xx : only at the end of a word. xx- : only at the begining of a word.
+(Probably some mistakes.)

+All headings (should) have the dashes, so you can use the browser Find function.

+xxx, : All words from images end with a comma, for ease of finding the exact word.
+You'll still probably get false hits for some words, but this might help.

+xxx yyy; All phrases (should) end with a semi-colon.

 ### Sources / References